Exercising Through Age

 Staying active at every age is one of the secrets to a long, healthy life.

-But, despite our best intentions, it can be difficult to motivate yourself into beginning-and sticking to-a regular exercise routine.
+But, despite best intentions, it can be difficult to motivate yourself into beginning – and sticking to – a regular exercise routine.
 Physical constraints or a busy schedule may create a barrier to getting adequate exercise, but it is important to prioritize physical activity into your schedule, especially as you age and your body changes.

 Even these seemingly small acts can make a big difference in improving and maintaining your health.
 Performing daily exercises slows the loss of muscle, strengthens bones and reduces joint problems.
-Keeping up on exercise also greatly improves your balance, which reduces your risk of falling and suffering a serious injury like a fractured hip.
+Keeping up on exercise also greatly improves your balance, which reduces your risk of falling and suffering a serious injury like a fractured hip or head trauma.

 The key to incorporating exercise into your life is to develop a routine that fits your wishes and needs.
 What works for one person, may not work for you—and that's okay.
 Developing a realistic exercise plan that works for your body and schedule is always most important.

 Portland, OR 97230